Author Image

 Member of Technical Staff at Cohere

-I am currently a Member of Technical Staff at Cohere, where I am working on data and evaluation efforts.
-Additionally, I am still finishing up my dissertation at the Data Science Group at Heidelberg University.
-My academic work primarily focuses on Text Summarization, with a special interest in generating aspect-focused narratives.
-I do have a general interest in Natural Language Processing, particularly applied Machine Learning for NLP.
+I am currently a Member of Technical Staff at Cohere, where I focus on improving human evaluation for Large Language Models.
+Before that, I obtained my PhD from the Data Science Group at Heidelberg University.
+My academic work primarily focused on automatic text summarization, with a special interest in generating aspect-focused summaries.
+Beyond that, I do have a broader appreciation for research in applied Machine Learning for Natural Language Processing (NLP).
 I previously interned with Amazon Research and SAP, and helped build a search engine for lawyers at Codefy.
-As a commitment to open & reproducible research, I publish code repositories for my associated publications on Github.
-However, my biggest contributions to open source are my questions and answers on Stackoverflow, which have to date reached more than half a million people worldwide.
+During my PhD studies, I committed to releasing most of my research artifacts on Github.
+However, my biggest contributions to open source are my questions and answers on Stackoverflow, which have by now reached more than one million people worldwide.

 Skills